 📃Notes / substitutions

 - Teriyaki sauce - For a quicker version, feel free to use store-bought teriyaki sauce.
-But definitely make your own if you have some extra time on hand!
-It is totally worth making the extra effort.
+But if you have some time on hand, I highly recommend giving my homemade vegan teriyaki sauce a try!
+It tastes so much better and is healthier than store-bought ones.

 🔪How to make

-Next, add in bell pepper and carrot.
+Next, add bell pepper and carrot.
 Cook for 3-4 minutes until slightly softened.

 Then, add in mushrooms and cook until all veggies are tender.

 Lastly, stir in noodles and edamame together with teriyaki sauce.
 Give it a taste and add more sauce, if needed.
-Serve an enjoy your vegan teriyaki noodles while warm!
+Serve and enjoy your teriyaki soba noodles while warm!

 ✔Helpful tips